 Financial reform is about holding big banks and those responsible for the financial crisis accountable.
-Any member of Congress who opposes this bill is putting the interests of big banks and credit card companies ahead of working Americans who play by the rules.
+Any member of Congress who opposes this bill is standing with Wall Street lobbyists, putting the interests of big banks and credit card companies ahead of working Americans who play by the rules.